Leverage Your Growing Influence as a Facilities Manager in Higher Ed

 These articles detail how you can begin improving your capital management:

 5. A plan to catch up on deferred maintenance

-The higher education sector is facing an estimated $112 billion in urgent deferred maintenance needs.
+The higher education sector faces an estimated $112 billion in urgent deferred maintenance needs.
 And as budgets tighten, that number will only increase.
 While completely clearing your deferred maintenance backlog is probably impossible, you can take steps to chip away at it and keep it from getting bigger.